failure-driven/bdd-workshop-app/docs/theme.md

 language: **Smalltalk**

-Adele was a reasercher at Xerox PARCand was part of the team that developed Smalltalk which was released in 1980.
+Adele was a reasercher at Xerox PARC and was part of the team that developed Smalltalk which was released in 1980.

 ## Sohpie Wilson